 Citizens Advisory Board

-- Meetings will only occur on Wednesdays.
-Frequency is dependent on funding year, with no less than five annual meetings.
+Meetings are virtual until further notice to comply with social distancing and COVID safety precautions.
+Frequency of meetings are dependent on funding year, with no less than five annual meetings.

 - Greg Campbell